 Women's March will focus on voter registration, electing more women, organizers say

 It’s been nearly a year since women came out in droves to protest President Trump.
-And in light of Trump’s one year anniversary in the White House on Jan.
+And in light of Trump’s one-year anniversary in the White House on Jan.
 20, there will be protests once more.

 Marches are slated to take place in hundreds of cities both in the U.S. and beyond on Saturday.
 Thousands of people in New York alone have already signed up and as of Friday morning, nearly 85,000 people had registered to march in the state, according to The New York Times.

 The protests this year go beyond just fighting for women’s rights in general, though that is still a primary focus.
-Indeed, according to the Women’s March website, the organization's platform has expanded to include immigrant, worker and disability rights, disability rights and environmental justice, among other things.
+Indeed, according to the Women’s March website, the organization's platform has expanded to include immigrant, worker and disability rights, and environmental justice, among other things.

 Additionally, the national Women's March organization is holding an event called “Power to the Polls” in Las Vegas, a rally that will focus on voter registration and electing more women to public office.